walterbender/Syllabi/wearables.md

 --------------
 </a>

-Student will refine their concept renderings by engaging in various modeling and prototyping techniques of their choosing, including, but not limited to, constructing, 3D printing, wood-working, paper mache, etc. The goal for this week is to have a functional prototype(s) to
+Students will refine their concept renderings by engaging in various modeling and prototyping techniques of their choosing, including, but not limited to, constructing, 3D printing, wood-working, paper mache, etc. The goal for this week is to have a functional prototype(s) to